 Sixty-two years old, and not only have they yet to put a toe-tag on me — I am healthy.
 I’ve done quite a number things I wanted to do in this life, been involved in rewarding relationships with fascinating people, and have had a lot of fun.
 I’ve paid some dues, but on balance, this has unquestionably been a good run — and it ain’t over yet.
 I’ve landed in a good place, thanks to a modicum of discipline, a few wise decisions and not too many disastrous ones, and a lot of luck.

 Granted, there’s a substantial chance that I will progress from old to very old, hence frail and sick, maybe lonely and depressed.
 Maybe the dementia will get me.
 That will surely suck, and I may well change my tune at that point (assuming the cognitive wherewithal).
 But in the meantime, I’ve realized moving through my 60s is nothing to complain or get upset about — quite the contrary.

 I have noticed in myself an increased tendency towards retrospection as I’ve gotten older, and wonder if others around my age have the same experience.
 It would make sense that you would turn your gaze towards the past when you’ve arrived at the point, as noted above, where your future is a lot shorter than your past.
 There’s more of the latter and less of the former to think about.
 Life is like this at any age — you experience shit, then process it and hopefully learn something, even if not consciously.
 Maybe in the final stretch we do this, but on a greater scale.
 Now comes the time for reflection, grand summaries, conclusions, and — dare I say it? — deeper levels of understanding.
 Understanding what, you reasonably ask?
 The way in which events and interactions with others have unfolded in your life.
-Or, to put it more simply: life.
+Or, to put it more simply, at the risk of sounding sententious: life.